matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 the node controller, replication controller, endpoints controller, and others.
 Each controller watches the state of the cluster through the 'kube-apiserver' and makes changes to move the current state towards the desired state.

 6) What is the 'kubelet' and What is its Role in a Kubernetes Node?
 Answer: The 'kubelet' is an agent running on each node in the cluster.
 It ensures that containers are running in a Pod.
 The 'kubelet' takes a set of PodSpecs provided by the 'apiserver' and ensures that the containers described in those PodSpecs are running and healthy.
 It communicates with the container runtime to manage container lifecycle.

-7) Explain the Function of 'kube-proxy' in Kubernetes.
+7) Explain the Function of 'kube-proxy' in Kubernetes.?
 Answer: 'kube-proxy' is a network proxy that runs on each node in the cluster, maintaining network rules that allow network communication to the Pods from network sessions inside or outside the cluster.
 It ensures that the networking environment is predictable and accessible, but also isolated where necessary.